SleepyFool-gh/Sleepy_macros/readme.md

 #### WIP:

-  - P - wrap blocks of unformatted text into their own separated `<p>` elements
+  - p - wrap blocks of unformatted text into their own separated `<p>` elements